• Skip to primary navigation

 Handmade empanadas

-Moving on to the Latin-inspired food menu, there are tapas to get you started.
+Moving on to the Latin-inspired food menu, tapas get you started.
 Kel was keen to order the handmade empanadas with chimichurri sauce.

 They come with three per order, and you've got three choices for fillings: